ganesh-deshmukh/connect-geeks/README.md

 install `react-router-dom`(v4), previously it was just `react-router`.

-36.added routing for Login, SignUp, path='/' using `BrowserRouter`.
+36.added routing for Login, SignUp, path='/' using `BrowserRouter` and added pages for respective route.